bg9m9r/tcl-matches/README.md

 # tcl-matches
 script for getting match data/

+# Install instructions

+- pull down the script by downloading and unzipping, or cloning with git
+- go into the `tcl-matches` directory
+- run `npm install`

+# Run instructions

-run in command line by going to the `tcl-matches` directory and typing `npm run start`
+- run in command line by going to the `tcl-matches` directory
+- run `npm run start`